-The following quotes are the ones I see as most indicative of the message and tone of my book, The Pastor’s Kid: Finding Your Own Faith and Identity.
+The following quotes are the ones I see as most indicative of the message and tone of my book, The Pastor’s Kid: What It’s Like and How to Help.
 I hope some of them pique your interest, strike a nerve, or rattle your brain and heart a bit.

 The life of a PK is complex, occasionally messy, often frustrating, and sometimes downright maddening.
 It can be a curse and a bane.
 But being a PK can also be a profound blessing and provide wonderful grounding for a godly life.
 Often the greatest challenges are the greatest grounding and the biggest falls are the best blessings.
 This polarity exemplifies the challenge it is to be a PK.